Interval Rearrangement Ensembles: Surfaces and flows associated with IREs

-In Section~\ref{sect:dynsys}, we described an algorithm transforming a positive IRE into a dynamical system on a tree.
-The algorithm included arbitrary choice of $T(\sigma)$ branching points on certain segments.
-Apply our algorithm first to $(\sigma,\xect)$, and then to $(\sigma^*,\yect)$ (this includes choosing the twist total number of branching points).
+In Sec.~\ref{sect:dynsys}, we described an algorithm transforming a positive IRE into a dynamical system on a tree, which included an arbitrary choice of $T(\sigma)$ number of branching points an certain subsegments.
+Apply this algorithm first to $(\sigma, \xect),$ and then to $(\sigma^*, \yect)$ (which includes choosing branching points in a number equal to the twist total of $\sigma$).